YarkaGit/go-crocodile-dantist/README.md

 ```

 ## 🎮 Game Rules
-Enter a tooth number from **1 to 13**.
+Enter a tooth number from **1 to 13(or other value, IDK)**.
 If you're lucky, the crocodile won't close its mouth, and you can continue.
 If you hit a bad tooth, it's game over!

 ---
 *Made with love (and teeth) in Go.*